Hepatitis B

 The hepatitis B virus causes hepatitis B. The hepatitis B virus spreads through contact with an infected person’s blood, semen, or other body fluids.
 Contact can occur by

-• sharing drug needles or other drug materials with an infected person
+- sharing needles or other materials used for injecting drugs with an infected person

 You can’t get hepatitis B from

-• drinking unclean water or untreated water that has not been boiled
+- drinking unclean water or untreated water that hasn’t been boiled

-• eating food that is unclean or has not been properly cooked
+- eating food that is unclean or hasn’t been properly cooked

 How do doctors diagnose hepatitis B?